 Cloud platforms are a particular focus when governments are assessing and upgrading their security infrastructures.
 This challenge is made more acute by the fact that the Australian Government has a stated strategy for all departments to adopt a ‘cloud first' policy when it comes to deploying new IT resources.

 One approach that is attracting increasing attention is the strategy dubbed ‘zero trust'.
 This approach shifts the security focus from a government department's perimeter to individual users, devices, transactions, and data.

-Once all the components of a department or agency’s IT infrastructure have been secured, the perimeter becomes meaningless.
-Users can access cloud services directly and enjoy the same high levels of performance from data centre-based applications and stores.
+Once all the components of a department or agency's IT infrastructure have been secured, the perimeter becomes meaningless.
+Users can access cloud services directly and enjoy the same high levels of performance from data center-based applications and stores.

 The importance of IRAP

 To help departments and agencies achieve goals such as zero trust, the Australian Signals Directorate (ASD) created the Information Security Registered Assessors Program (IRAP) initiative.